tyedwards37/Discord-Bot-with-ChatGPT-Implementation/README.txt

 by Tyler Edwards and David Navarro
 Started October 24th, 2023

 Description: A Discord bot that utilizes ChatGPT to replicate a character or person given either a detailed description or set personality by the programmer.
-With its current implementation, the bot will respond only when it is directly mentioned using the @ feature and will only remain running if the code is actively running.
+With its current implementation, the bot will respond when it is directly mentioned using the @ feature or its name is mentioned and will only remain running if the code is actively running.
 The example character is Jax from "The Amazing Digital Circus."

 Language: Python